agilenetworks-tech/sanecleanup/README.md

 Excessive amount of session?
 This is hard to generalize as it highly depends on your site's traffic, but if you are near or over 5 digits, it's probably too much.

-Simarly, stale sessions (e.g older than a day) don't need to be retained.
+Similarly, stale sessions (e.g older than a day) don't need to be retained.

 </td></tr>
 <tr><td>TaskCondition</td><td>